hiattp/blog/_posts/2014-11-13-when-should-you-test-views-and-controllers-in-rails.markdown

 One issue with that approach is you now have a feature spec telling the controller how to do its job, so it is going to be brittle.
-But I have a much less sophisticated complaint: Now that we are loading a headless browser for the integration test, it is going to SLOW.
+But I have a much less sophisticated complaint: Now that we are loading a headless browser for the integration test, it is going to be SLOW.
 Stop thinking milliseconds, start thinking seconds every time you run it.
 Then think about running it a thousand times (as you will throughout the build), or running a thousand tests just like it.
 You'll slowly start running the test less often, or eventually abandon it completely.